There are so many different kinds of

 In the advent of the internet age you can actually get a ‘college

-level’ education online or correspond through the internet to fulfill
+level’ education online or correspond through the internet to

 your degree requirements.